-Experienced Business Bankruptcy and Reorganization Attorneys
+Experienced Creditor, Committee, and Fiduciary Attorneys

 Prior to joining the firm, Mr. Silva worked at the Securities and Exchange Commission in the Enforcement Division in Miami and the Office of Reorganization in Atlanta.
 Prior to law school, he was a research analyst at an asset management company focusing on socially responsible investments and a financial analyst at a Fortune 50 company.
 Mr. Silva earned his J.D. from the Emory University School of Law, where he was a managing editor of the Emory Bankruptcy Developments Journal, and his B.A. in economics and B.B.A. in finance, magna cum laude, from the University of Massachusetts at Amherst.